r4ppz19/CalculatorFX/README.md

 # Calculator Application

 This is a simple calculator application built using JavaFX.
-The application supports basic arithmetic operations such as addition, subtraction, multiplication, and division.
+The application supports basic arithmetic operations such as addition, subtraction, multiplication, division and modulus.

 ![Calculator Image](src/main/resources/image/Calculator.png)

 ## Features

-- Basic arithmetic operations: addition, subtraction, multiplication, and division.
+- Basic arithmetic operations: addition, subtraction, multiplication, division and modulus.
 - User-friendly interface with buttons for digits and operations.
-- Error handling for invalid inputs.
 - Clear and delete functionalities.
 - Toggle sign functionality.
-- Secret codes for special messages.

 ## Prerequisites